 Since 2015, when we lost legends from the sport’s two most important cities (Ernie Banks and Yogi Berra), baseball has suffered a succession of losses, stripping the game of an important senior class.
 Here’s a list of the Hall of Famers who died since 2015 (not all were born between 1918 and 1941):

 Banks was “Mr. Cub,” Berra was Yankee superstar emeritus and lucky charm, a link to when the team was winning World Series nearly every autumn.
 Bobby Doerr, born in the shadows of the First World War, was the last living member of the Hall who had played in the 1930s.
 Frank Robinson was a giant, shoulders broad enough to carry the history of multiple franchises, namely the Reds and Orioles.

-Now, with the deaths of three Hall of Famers in five months, it’s a reminder that an era of baseball is coming to a close.
+Now, with the deaths of six Hall of Famers in seven months, it’s a reminder that an era of baseball is coming to a close.

 In Baltimore they have Brooks Robinson, in Boston is Carl Yastrzemski, Chicago still has Billy Williams, and Atlanta and San Francisco have twin icons: Hank Aaron and Willie Mays, all legends born between 1931 and 1939.

 We must be sure to cherish these legends as long as we can, lest we run the risk of forgetting an era when baseball faced several changes, including desegregation of the major leagues, expansion, and the rise of the player union.